QLSD: Quantised Langevin stochastic dynamics for Bayesian federated learning: INTRODUCTION

-In this paper, we address this problem by proposing a novel Bayesian FL approach based on stochastic Langevin dynamics.
-The posterior distribution is assumed to admit a probability density function which stands for the product of local posterior densities associated to each client.
-At each iteration of the algorithm, each client computes a stochastic gradient oracle of its associated negative log posterior density.
-However, under the considered FL framework, the upload period has a very significant practical impact \cite[Section 3.5]{KairouzFL}.
-This communication bottleneck is addressed by making each client sending lossy compression of their stochastic gradient oracles to the central server, so that the number of communicated bits during the upload period is significantly reduced \cite{NIPS2012_6aca9700,Tensorflow}.
-This approach coined \emph{quantised Langevin stochastic dynamics} and referred to as \texttt{QLSD} can be interestingly seen as a MCMC counterpart of the \texttt{QSGD} approach in FL \cite{qsgd17}, as stochastic gradient Langevin dynamics (\texttt{SGLD}) is for stochastic gradient descent (\texttt{SGD}) \cite{Welling11}.
-Because of the use of stochastic gradients, the proposed methodology has the same drawbacks as \texttt{SGLD}.
-Notably, the invariant distribution associated with \texttt{QLSD} might depart from the target distribution and become similar to the invariant measure of \texttt{SGD} when the number of observations is large \cite{Brosse2018}.
-We overcome this issue by deriving two variance-reduced versions of \texttt{QLSD} referred to as \texttt{QLSD}$^{\star}$ and \texttt{QLSD}$^{++}$ which both involve control variates that are either fixed or iteratively updated.
+In this paper, we attempt to fill this gap, by proposing novel MCMC methods that extend Stochastic Langevin Dynamics to the FL context.
+It is assumed that the clients' data are independent and that the global posterior density is therefore the product of the \emph{non-identical} local posterior densities of each client.
+To meet the specificity of Bayesian FL, each iteration of the proposed approaches only requires that a subset of active clients compute a stochastic gradient oracle for their associated negative log posterior density and send a lossy compression of these stochastic gradient oracles to the central server.
+The first scheme we derive, referred to as \emph{Quantised Langevin Stochastic Dynamics} (\texttt{QLSD}), can interestingly be seen as the MCMC counterpart of the \texttt{QSGD} approach in FL \citep{alistarh2017qsgd}, just as the Stochastic Gradient Langevin Dynamics (\texttt{SGLD}) \citep{Welling11} extends the Stochastic Gradient Descent (\texttt{SGD}).
+However, \texttt{QLSD} has the same drawbacks as \texttt{SGLD}: in particular, the invariant distribution of \texttt{QLSD} may deviate from the target distribution and become similar to the invariant measure of \texttt{SGD} when the number of observations is large \citep{brosse2018promises}.
+We overcome this problem by deriving two variance-reduced versions \texttt{QLSD}$^{\star}$ and \texttt{QLSD}$^{++}$ that both include control variates.